 Green landscaping has nothing to do with just having more plant life.
 It’s a commonly held misconception that having lots of plants, trees, and turf is automatically going to be better for the environment.
 You might feel more in tune with nature while you’re enjoying your extensively groomed and maintained yard, but the amount of resources that go into many such areas is astounding.

-To do your landscaping in a green way, you must enter a mindset of saving all resources, including power, money, and time.
+To do your landscaping in a green way, you could choose someone like Lone Pine Landscapes and enter a mindset of saving all resources, including power, money, and time.
 A truly green landscape is going to encourage the growth and health of local wildlife, without affected the soil, air, or water in a negative way.
 These can be great places for family and friends to play and relax, without worrying about what kinds of nasty substances they might be absorbing into their bodies, and without fearing harm of the environment.

 Use Plants to Your Advantage